joek47/imagej/README.md

 # imagej
-Plugins for Imagej from https://imagej.nih.gov/
+Macros for Imagej from https://imagej.nih.gov/

 saveAsPng for auto selection and mask file creations